Annual Technical Report 2005 on Trademark Information Activities submitted by Sweden (SCIT/ATR/TM/2005/SE)

 For more sophistic and complex search criterias the client has to pay a fee for these facilities.

 Finally a project started in 2002 to make it possible for an electronic filing of national trademark applications.
 The quality of data in these applications is very high because it is a lot of checking points before sending the application to the Department.

 The client has to pay the pre calculated fee before the application is considered to be an incoming application.
 This concept is now taken in production.
 It has been a huge success for both the clients and the Department.

-About 40 % of all applications are now coming in an electronic way and that part is increasing.
+About 65 % of all applications are now coming in an electronic way and that part is rather stable.